Rural Health Education

 - Increase the number of effective rural training experiences (placements) for health students.

-- Ensure that these rural training experiences are of a high quality.
+- Ensure these rural training experiences are of high quality.

 - Engage with the local community to support the delivery of training to health students.

 - Provide regional leadership in developing innovative training solutions to address rural workforce recruitment and retention.

 Our main focus is helping to increase the provision of effective, high quality, clinical training (placements) for health students.
 Our programs and support services cover:

 - student accommodation at rural clinical placement locations

 - financial assistance for health students participating in clinical placements